dbrennand/virustotal-python/README.md

 * 0.0.2 - Changes to file_rescan(), file_report(), url_scan(), url_report() to improve ease of use of the wrapper.
 See issue [#2](https://github.com/dbrennand/virustotal-python/issues/2).
 Examples updated for changes.

-* 0.0.1 - Inital release of virustotal-python.
+* 0.0.1 - Initial release of virustotal-python.
 Covered all endpoints of the Virustotal public API.

 ## Authors -- Contributors